Lovre3021/TooDooApp/README.md

 ## How to use the app?
 Sign up using the sign up button and login afterwards.
-Start by adding a new Todo List, giving it a fancy title and description and afterwards clicking the edit button to fill it in with ne Todo Items.
+Start by adding a new Todo List, giving it a fancy title and description and afterwards clicking the edit button to fill it in with new Todo Items.

 If you want to set a Todo Item as completed simply click on it and will be crossed out.

-If you want to share a current Todo List with someone, click on the edit button and on share afterwards.
+If you want to share a current Todo List with someone, click on the 'edit' button and on 'share' afterwards.
 A link will be generated and immediately copied to your clipboard ( You will see an alert pop up).
 ## Notes

 * This is my first time using React and Express.
 * The App design is not finalized and is currently considered a placeholder.
 * I haven't separeted controllers and services since this is a simple app and I don't intend to write tests.
 * The Status field is currently used to see at a glance what Todo lists you have completed, they do not mark the available Todo items as completed.
 That feature is not implemented at this current time.
+* Currently the page has a basic css design as I didn't prioritize that aspect of the app.